paulfryer/continuous-training/README.md

 Steps to use this project:

-1) Launch the base-resources.json cloud formation template.
+1) Download the [base-resources.json](https://raw.githubusercontent.com/paulfryer/continuous-training/master/base-resources.json) cloud formation template.
 This will build out the base resources for the project, which consist of:
   a.
 Kinesis Firehoses for entities extracted and items.
   b.
 Glue crawlers for items, entities, and index data.
   c.
 Roles for Sagemaker.